brainsqueeze/text2vec/README.md

 model than the same model trained on the usual log-loss when word-embeddings are being learned.
 This is due to the loss function effectively teaching the embedding matrix to map words to a single point.
-It has not been tested whether using pre-trained GloVe embeddings remedy this behavior.
+It has not been tested whether using pre-trained embeddings could help to remedy this behavior.

 ## Inference Demo